ShowCoin/show-ios/README.md

     This module is used to store users' information and determine the state of the user.
 The whole project shares this module which is designed as a singleton.

+6.Module view

+    In view section, autolayout and  frame  are used based